thu-ml/RoboticsDiffusionTransformer/README.md

 - **Enable Gradient Checkpointing**: Implement `gradient_checkpointing` manually to save memory during backpropagation.
 See [here](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) for instructions.
 Once you have successfully implemented this feature, we welcome you to submit a PR👏.
 - **Gradient Accumulation**: Set a larger `--gradient_accumulation_steps=<num_steps>`.
 This will accumulate the gradients of `<num_steps>` batches for backpropagation.
 Equivalently, this will increase the batch size by `<num_steps>` times, at the cost of `<num_steps>` times the running time.

+### 2. How many steps are recommended for fine-tuning RDT?

+Regardless of the batch size you select, it is recommended to train for at least 150K steps to achieve optimal results.

 ## Citation

 If you find our work helpful, please cite us: